 any report, document or other paper considered at any such meeting,

-are, as soon as is reasonably practicable, made available at [every]/[the] [delete as applicable depending on whether you are a Multi-academy Trust or a single Academy Trust] Academy to persons wishing to inspect them.
+are, as soon as is reasonably practicable, made available at every Academy to persons wishing to inspect them.

 125. There may be excluded from any item required to be made available in pursuance of Article 124, any material relating to:

-a. a named teacher or other person employed, or proposed to be employed, at [any]/[the] Academy;
+a. a named teacher or other person employed, or proposed to be employed, at any Academy;

-b. a named pupil or named student at, or candidate for admission or referral to, [any]/[the] Academy; and
+b. a named pupil or named student at, or candidate for admission or referral to, any Academy; and

 c. any matter which, by reason of its nature, the Trustees are satisfied should remain confidential.